LPAndersson/uppsaladown/README.md

 rmarkdown::draft("index.Rmd", template = "uu_thesis", package = "uppsaladown")
 ```

+Note that it may be necessary to restart RStudio for this to work.

 ### Rendering

 To render your thesis, you can open `index.Rmd` in RStudio and then hit the